 If you have any questions about our ultrasonography service or what to expect during your pet’s procedure, please don’t hesitate to ask.

-Elk Rapids Animal Hospital is happy to offer Digital Imaging Technology.
+Elk Rapids Animal Hospital is happy to offer Digital Imaging Technology including ultrasounds for dogs and cats.
 This allows us to have the capability of viewing high resolution images to enable us to detect the slightest differences that cannot be seen with traditional radiography.
 The images are stored like any computer file and can be viewed on a computer screen or tablet, sent electronically, or printed out for the client or to referring veterinarians.
 Computer software allows manipulation of the digital images to enhance viewing and diagnostic capabilities.